 (c) False.
 A woman who stays at home does housework.
 A lot of it.
 They wash clothes, sweep, clean, cook food and pretty much keep the entire house in order.

 (d) True.
 Despite the fact that women do a lot of work, their work goes undervalued.
 Part of the reason is that, because there is no monetary value attached to it, there is a social conditioning that household work comes naturally to women and that it is expected of them.

 Housework is time-consuming

 i.
 Invisible.
-It means the work does not happen in our immediate presence.
+It means the work is most often not noticed and acknowledged by others.
 The primary responsibility for housework and care-giving tasks such as taking care of children and the elderly lies with women.
-Due to the fact that they are not acknowledged as work, it remains invisible.
+Due to the fact that such tasks are not acknowledged as work, it remains invisible.

 ii.
 Physically demanding.
 House work is very tough and difficult.
-Women do a lot of heavy-duty work like washing the clothes of the entire family, gathering and carrying heavy loads of firewood among others.
+Women do a lot of heavy-duty work like washing the clothes of the entire family, and gathering and carrying heavy loads of firewood, among others.

 iii.
 Time-consuming.
 Household chores take up a lot of time.
-For example, women’s routine begins from early morning and continues up to late at night.
-During this period they are seen busy fulfilling the tasks of their family members.
+For example, women’s routine begins from early morning and continues late into the night.
+During this period, they are seen busy fulfilling the tasks of their family members.
 At times, the time consumed in finishing the chores depends on the size of the family.
-The larger the family the longer it takes for completion.
+The larger the family, the longer it takes for completion.

 Solution: List of toys and games that boys play with:

 - Sports items like football, volleyball, cricket, basketball, etc.